What is a Hip pointer?The SportsMD Editors

 The pelvic brim, or iliac crest, is the very superficial bony prominence felt beneath the skin on one’s side at the level of the belly button.
 It is a part of the pelvis girdle, and has attachments for many muscles, including the internal and external obliques, the tensor fascia lata, the gluteus medius, the latissimus dorsi, and the paraspinal muscles.

-Hip pointer treatment
+Treatment for Hip pointer

 Crutches may be needed for a couple of days after injury.
 It has been suggested to delay treatment, other than with ice, for 48 hours to allow all bleeding to stop prior to treating a deep contusion any further.
 An acute injection of corticosteroids (ie hydrocortisone) into the injured area may greatly reduce symptoms in the short term and speed up rehabilitation.
 There is however the risk of disordered muscle healing after corticosteroid injection, and as such decision to use this modality must be made on a case specific basis, with the athlete’s best interest in mind.
 Needle aspiration, or draining of, a painful hematoma may improve symptoms and decrease time to recovery.
 Physical therapy may be needed to regain motion and strength prior to return to play.